-AG1 is one of many greens blend products, each with its own health promoting mix of ingredients comprising powdered green vegetables, blue-green algae and more.
+AG1 is one of many greens blend products each with its own mix of ingredients, usually comprising powdered green vegetables, blue-green algae and more.
 In Bite-Sized Health we don't normally review specific products but as this product has raised a few questions, especially as it has recently launched, here we are.

-Currently AG1 is all the rage on the interweb these days – Singapore is now targeted with dedicated online ads.
+Currently AG1 is all the rage on social media – Singapore is targeted with dedicated online ads.
 With the backing, endorsement and ‘partnership’ of several leading sports and health influencers (some with serious credentials) the product has gained a growing following.
 The manufacturer is doing well financially, the company is valued at over US$1bn and counting.

 As always, we advise that if you are considering changing your diet, exercise or lifestyle practices, please discuss plans with your primary medical practitioner before making any changes.